sahsagar-google/oracle-toolkit/docs/compute-vm-quickstart.md

 # Quickstart for Using the Oracle Toolkit for Google Cloud on Compute Engine VMs

-This document serves as a quickstart guide and simple reference for using the Oracle Toolkit for Google Cloud on Compute Engine Virtual Machines.
-It is an abridged version of the more comprehensive [Oracle Toolkit for Google Cloud - Compute Engine VM User Guide](compute-vm-user-guide.md).
+This document serves as a quickstart guide and reference for using the Oracle Toolkit for Google Cloud on Compute Engine virtual machines.
+It is an abridged version of the more comprehensive [Oracle Toolkit for Google Cloud - Compute Engine VM User Guide](compute-vm-user-guide.md) and follows a simple, but manual, command based approach.

+If instead you would to deploy the infrastructure and run the toolkit using Terraform, please refer to the document [Terraform Infrastructure Provisioning for Oracle Toolkit for GCP Deployments](../terraform/README.md).

 ## Prerequisite Assumptions

-This document assumes that you have:

-1. Provisioned your Ansible Control Node, installed Ansible and JMESpath on it, and downloaded the toolkit.
-1. Setup Google Cloud foundational components such as IAM, networking, Google Cloud Storage buckets with the required media staged, and security aspects.
+Before using this toolkit, a small number of Google Cloud prerequisites are required.
+Specifically:

+- A [Google Cloud project](https://developers.google.com/workspace/guides/create-project) with billing enabled.
+- A [VPC network](https://cloud.google.com/vpc/docs/vpc) for the VMs - using a default (auto mode) network is fine.
+- A [Cloud Storage bucket](https://cloud.google.com/storage/docs/buckets) where the required software media can be staged.
+(Details on the required software can be found in the [Downloading and staging the Oracle Software](user-guide.md#downloading-and-staging-the-oracle-software) section of the main user guide).
+- A [Compute Engine default service account](https://cloud.google.com/compute/docs/access/service-accounts#default_service_account) with the **Storage Object Viewer** (`roles/storage.objectViewer`) role on the Cloud Storage bucket.

-1. Have either Terraform or the Google Cloud CLI and specifically the **gcloud** utility installed.
+Additionally, a VM to act as the Ansible [Control Node](https://docs.ansible.com/ansible/2.9/user_guide/basic_concepts.html#control-node) with the JMESpath and Google Cloud CLI utilities installed, and the toolkit downloaded.

-If you need additional details to setup any of these prerequisites, refer to Google documentation such as [Google Cloud quickstarts and tutorials](https://cloud.google.com/docs/tutorials) and specifically [Install the gcloud CLI](https://cloud.google.com/sdk/docs/install).
-And the more detailed [Oracle Toolkit for Google Cloud - Compute Engine VM User Guide](compute-vm-user-guide.md).
+For details on creating and configuring the Ansible Control Node see the [Ansible Control Node Provisioning & Setup](compute-vm-user-guide.md#ansible-control-node-provisioning--setup) section of the full [Oracle Toolkit for Google Cloud - Compute Engine VM User Guide](compute-vm-user-guide.md).

 ## Deploying using the Google Cloud CLI